DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_67_electrum-bp.md

 #### Withdraw whole UTXOs

-Always try to withdraw whole outputs from your cold wallet.
+Always try to withdraw whole outputs (coins) from your cold wallet.
 This way, you won't produce any change that you have to keep track of.
-Change can, like reuse of addresses, be used to cluster different addresses together.
+Change can, like reuse of addresses and common input of addresses when spending, be used to cluster different addresses together and track you.
 This increases the amount of addresses that can be linked to you in case of a privacy breach somewhere.
-This is easier if you

 To get control of this in Electrum, go to the `Coins` tab.
 If you don't see the tab, go to `View>Show Coins`.
 You should see all your different addresses.